-Sift the dry ingredients into a bowl or large jug.
+Sift the dry ingredients into a large bowl, preferably one with a pouring spout.
 Make a well in the middle, add the wet ingredients and whisk until thoroughly combined.
-Leave to rest for a few minutes (this can happen while the pan is heating).
+Add a little more milk, if needed, to make a thin, pourable batter.

 If possible, use two large non-stick frying pans (skillets) to halve the cooking time.
 Brush the bottom of the pan with oil and heat on medium high.
 (On my electric hob, I pre-heat the pan on 7, then reduce it to 6).
 Test the pan is hot enough by flicking drops of water into it.
 If they sizzle, the pan is ready.
 Pour in ⅓ cup of batter and swirl to thin out.
 When the batter has firmed up and the underside is lightly browned (about 1½ minutes), carefully flip and cook for a further 30 seconds or so.
 Place in a low-heated oven to keep warm while you cook the remaining pancakes.

 Add your favourite toppings and serve.

 The batter can be made in advance and stored in the fridge for around 24 hours.
 It will thicken up, so whisk in extra milk until you have a pourable batter.

 Any leftover pancakes can be stored in the fridge.
 Gently heat through on the hob or in the microwave before serving.

 * I’ve found soya milk to be by far the best milk for pancake making – you don’t have to rest the batter and they turn out very robust, so easy to flip.
 This recipe *will* work with almond milk but you will need to rest the batter for at least 30 minutes and take care when flipping as they won’t be as robust (still as tasty though!)